roey-e/py-example/README.md

 # Example

-This Pipenv example installs the package using `setup.py` in a venv, generating `generated.py` in `site-packages`.
+This Pipenv example installs the package using `setup.py` in an editable manner, generating `generated.py` in-project.